Pepsi One

-Pepsi One, corporately styled PEPSI ONE (so named because it contains one calorie per eight-fluid ounce [230 ml] serving), was a sugar-free cola, marketed by PepsiCo in the United States as an alternative to regular Pepsi and Diet Pepsi.
+Pepsi One was a sugar-free cola, marketed by PepsiCo in the United States from 1998 to 2015 as an alternative to regular Pepsi and Diet Pepsi.
+It was also corporately styled PEPSI ONE, so named because it contains one calorie per eight-fluid ounce [230 ml] serving.

 History

 On June 30, 1998, the artificial sweetener acesulfame potassium (Ace-K) was approved for use by the Food and Drug Administration.
-PepsiCo responded within one hour, announcing the introduction of Pepsi One (which reached store shelves the following October).
+PepsiCo responded within one hour, announcing the introduction of Pepsi One, which reached store shelves the following October.
 The original formulation was sweetened with aspartame and acesulfame potassium.
 This new variety was based upon an earlier product (sold in other countries) called Pepsi Max, but it featured a formula and flavor profile developed specifically for the U.S. market.
+Before the launch of Pepsi One in 1998, PepsiCo also marketed Diet Pepsi as having one calorie per serving from that product's launch in 1964 until 1991.

 The launch of Pepsi One included an advertising campaign featuring the slogan "just one calorie."
 Subsequently, comedian Tom Green appeared as the spokesperson in a series of television advertisements that began airing in April 1999.

-Before 2012, Pepsi One was the last Pepsi variant to include the old logo used from 2003 to 2008, while all the other Pepsi variants had been using the current logo used since late 2008; the only other Pepsi product not using the current logo was Pepsi Throwback, which intentionally used retro packaging.
-However, Pepsi One's logo was later modernized with the current logo to be in line with the other flavors.

 On March 21, 2005, Pepsi-Cola North America announced that it would begin adding sucralose to a newly reformulated Pepsi ONE in order to create a full-flavor cola taste.

+In 2015, after its sister product Diet Pepsi had changed to using sucralose and Ace-K as sweeteners instead of aspartame, Pepsi One was discontinued.